microsoft/jacdac-ddk/README.md

 - it implements the Jacdac [protocol](https://microsoft.github.io/jacdac-docs/reference/protocol/) so as to communicate over the bus via the connector.
 - it may supply power to the bus and/or consume power from the bus.

-The DDK is intended to support designs in creating a variety of Jacdac devices.
 The Jacdac DDK supports 3rd parties in the following steps:
 1.	choosing on-board components and adding them to the Jacdac [hardware design](./design);
 2.	identifying the [services](https://microsoft.github.io/jacdac-docs/services/) to represent the chosen components;